emdgroup-liquid/liquid/src/docs/pages/introduction/getting-started/react.md

 # React

-Liquid Oxygen provides React Bindings for all web components.
-Although the rendered components are still web components, the bindings improve the developer experience by providing a more familiar API and a better integration with React.
+Liquid Oxygen comes with React bindings for all Web Components.
+Although the rendered components are still Web Components, the bindings improve the developer experience by providing a more familiar API and a better integration with React.

 On this page, you'll find detailed instructions on how to integrate Liquid Oxygen into your React project and how to use the components.

 ## Prerequisites

 Liquid Oxygen is easy to integrate into an existing React project.
 We assume you already have a React project set up.
-If not, you can create a new project with vite.
+If not, you can create a new project with [Vite](https://vitejs.dev/).

 ```sh
 npm create vite@latest your-project-name -- --template react-ts
 ```

-For more information about this command and vite, please refer to the [official vite documentation](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).<br />Although this guide assumes your project is using typescript, all examples should also be applicable to javascript projects.
+For more information about this command and Vite, please refer to the [Vite documentation](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).<br />Although this guide assumes your project is using typescript, all examples should also be applicable to javascript projects.

 ## Install